Erik-Aku/Palette-Pair/README.md

 - GitHub Repository: Palette Pair Repo [https://github.com/Erik-Aku/Palette-Pair.git]

 ## Credits
 Thank you for the tips and suggestions from Bootcamp instructors, learning assistants, classmates, and resources.
-A huge thank you to my tutor Jaba for insights and suggestions.
-I have used http://www.w3schools.com/ and http://www.stackoverflow.com, and https://chat.openai.com to research information.
+A huge thank you to the tutor Jaba for insights and suggestions.
+We have used http://www.w3schools.com/ and http://www.stackoverflow.com, and https://chat.openai.com to research information.
 Lastly, thanks to OpenAI’s Chatgpt-4 for assistance in creating this README.md template.

 ![LandingPage](https://github.com/Erik-Aku/Palette-Pair/assets/92487526/a404ec15-aa15-4e60-be90-41729365ad4d)